-High Country has emphasized services to out-of-school youth over the past several years and continues to do so.
-Our RFP states that providers should plan to dedicate at least 75% of youth funding towards out-of-school youth and funds are distributed as such in contracts.
-Discussion also continues with Adult Education on ways to partner and refer to serve dropouts or those who are basic skills deficient.
-Staff continue to work with partners and emphasize our target population of out-of-school youth.
+High Country has emphasized services to out of school youth over the past several years and continues to do so.
+Our RFP states that providers should plan to dedicate at least 75% of youth funding towards out of school youth and funds are distributed as such in contracts.
+Service delivery to youth will include services targeted towards education and employment services that will assist in meeting our programmatic goals and outcomes.

+Credential attainment and MSGs will tie directly to those enrolled in education followed by services to assist youth in entering employment.
+We have also seen success in our work based learning services assisting youth in entering employment and will continue to make this a program goal.
+Discussion also continues with Adult Education on ways to partner and refer in order to serve dropouts or those who are basic skills deficient.
+Staff continue to work with partners and emphasize our target population of out of school youth.
 Current program design elements being considered include services/activities directly related to soft skills and career pathways, with an emphasized focus on work experience opportunities.
-Minimal funds are available for in-school enrollments, while the majority are transferred to out-of-school.
+Minimal funds are available for in-school enrollments, while the majority is transferred to out-of-school.

-Currently, we do not see a need to serve additional in-school youth.
+Currently we do not see a need to serve additional in-school youth.
 High Country elected to not implement the WIOA Title I Youth 75% expenditure requirement waiver for PY23 and, at this time, will not be implementing the waiver for PY24.